 - Advanced breast cancer (update): Diagnosis and treatment; NICE Clinical Guideline (July 2014)

-- ESO-ESMO 2nd international consensus guidelines for advanced breast cancer, European Society of Medical Oncology (2014)
+- ESO-ESMO 2nd international consensus guidelines for advanced breast cancer; European Society for Medical Oncology (2014)

 - Adjuvant!
 Online.
 Decision making tool for health professionals.